-Jobs and Skills Australia, 2023, Internet Vacancies, ANZSCO2 occupations, IVI Regions - May 2023 based on 12 month average to May 2023
+Jobs and Skills Australia, 2023, Internet Vacancies, ANZSCO2 occupations, IVI Regions - May 2023

 These five occupations are at the ANZSCO Major Group and Sub-Major Group level.
 A non-exhaustive list of possible relevant occupations to the maritime and marine industry is provided in Appendix B.